 Getting started with Shopify App Store ads

-There are a few different steps required to setting up search ads for your app.
+There are a few different steps required to set up ads for your app.

 The general approach to advertising with search ads includes the following steps: